86challenge/rules/rules.typ

         - Keep the _Championship Points_ earned in their previous class and not earn _Championship Points_ in the new class, or
         - Forfeit the _Championship Points_ earned in their previous class and earn _Championship Points_ in the new class ]
-    + #highlight[The per-class standings are determined by _Championship Points_ (most points wins)]
     + #highlight[
+        The per-class standings are determined by _Championship Points_ (most points wins) ]
+    + #highlight[
         *Tiebreaker*: Championship ties are broken via finishing position countback: The competitor with the most 1st place finishes wins.
 If still tied, the countback moves to 2nd place, 3rd place, and all subsequent finishing positions.
 If still tied, the competitor who held a lead last wins.
       ]

   + #highlight[*In-Season Rule Changes*
+      + All rule changes will be announced on our #discord and #website.
+Announcements will include the date on which changes become effective.
       + Changes which make the rules more _restrictive_ will be announced 60 days ahead of enforcement
-      + Changes which make the rules more _permissive_ may be enforced immediately
+      + Changes which make the rules more _permissive_ may be enforced immediately ]
-      + All rule changes will be announced and will include the date on which become effective ]

   + #highlight[*Protests*